ThreatSync Best Practices

 Recommended Notification Rules

 It is good practice to monitor incidents in the ThreatSync UI as they are generated.
-You can view the ThreatSync Incident Summary page for a snapshot of incident activity, and you can configure notification rules in WatchGuard Cloud to generate alerts and send email notifications for new incidents, specific actions performed, and archived incidents.
+You can view the ThreatSync Incident Summary page for a snapshot of incident activity, and you can configure notification rules in WatchGuard Cloud to generate alerts and send email notifications for new incidents, specific actions performed, and closed incidents.

 To make it easier to respond when threats emerge, we recommend that you set up a notification rule for the highest risk incidents.